 When the Holy Ghost Moves In

-But when the Holy Ghost moves in it makes your soul alive again.
-It removes the guilt of sin and gives you the power to walk uphill instead of down.
-It brings you to life!
-You are born again!
-And now you have a “new heart” as it were.
-Your spirit and the spirit of God now dwell together within you.
+But when the Holy Ghost moved in, your soul was brought back to life.
+He removed the guilt of sin and gave you the power to walk uphill instead of down.
+You were made alive!
+You were born again.
+Now, your soul and the Spirit of God dwell in harmony together.

 2 Corinthians 1:21-22